Nina Berman's World View

-Her work has been featured on numerous broadcast outlets including CBS, ABC, CNN, PBS, BBC, CBC and NPR and has been reviewed on the art pages of New York Times, the Chicago Tribune, Aperture, Art in America, Artinfo, Afterimage, the Wall Street Journal, TIME, and Le Monde.
+Her work has been featured on numerous broadcast outlets including CBS, ABC, CNN, PBS, BBC, CBC, and NPR, and has been reviewed on the art pages of the New York Times, the Chicago Tribune, Aperture, Art in America, Artinfo, Afterimage, the Wall Street Journal, TIME, and Le Monde.

-Prior to joining the Journalism faculty, she taught documentary photographer at the International Center of Photography, the Whitney Museum of American Art, Contemporary Image Collective (Cairo, Egypt) Foto Department (St. Petersburg, Russia) and Al Liquindoi, Cadiz, Spain.
+Prior to joining the Journalism faculty [at Columbia University], she taught documentary photography at the International Center of Photography, the Whitney Museum of American Art, Contemporary Image Collective (Cairo, Egypt) Foto Department (St. Petersburg, Russia) and Al Liquindoi, Cadiz, Spain.

 She received a BA from the University of Chicago and an MS from Columbia University Graduate School of Journalism.